How to plan for aging solo as a childless adult

 Financial planning

-At the same time, you should look ahead with your finances to plan your health care, housing, etc. in the long run.
+Lastly, you should look ahead with your finances to plan things like your health care and housing in the long run.
 You might consider working with a financial planner, especially if you have certain assets you want to maintain over time.

 Clarify your advanced directives